2020PB/police-brutality/all-locations.md

 Numerous police officers then throw the man to the ground and kneel on his neck to make the arrest.

-tags: arrest, shove, push, knee, knee-on-neck, throw, tackle
+tags: arrest, shove, push, knee, knee-on-neck, throw, tackle, protestor

 id: ny-eastmeadow-1